 Let’s say you own a gym.
 You’re trying to sell more gym memberships and get new members in the door.
 You have a website where you give valuable guides, meal plans, and exercise routines away for free.
 All you ask are a couple of questions each time someone wants to download one of your guides.

 A new visitor arrives at your website and downloads a meal plan; her name is Sandra.
-In order to download the first guide, Sandra needs to fill out three input fields on a form: name, email, and her biggest struggle when it comes to working out.
+To download the first guide, Sandra needs to fill out three input fields on a form: name, email, and her biggest struggle when it comes to working out.

 Sandra’s profile is building up with valuable information she is providing.
 You now use this information when marketing to her specifically.